No Community Cases; 1 New Case Of COVID-19 In Managed Isolation

 Press Release – Ministry of Health

 There are no cases of COVID-19 to report in the community in New Zealand today.
-There is one case to report related to recent returnees in managed isolation facilities since the Ministrys update yesterday.
-Three previously reported cases have now …
+There is one case of COVID-19 to report in recent returnees in managed isolation facilities since the Ministrys update yesterday.
+The number of active cases in …

 There are no cases of COVID-19 to report in the community in New Zealand today.

-There is one case to report related to recent returnees in managed isolation facilities since the Ministry’s update yesterday.
+There is one case of COVID-19 to report in recent returnees in managed isolation facilities since the Ministry’s update yesterday.

-The seven-day rolling average of new cases detected at the border is 2.
+The seven-day rolling average of new cases detected at the border is three.

 New border cases in New Zealand